rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Rhode Island Marriage Records Public?

 No, Rhode Island marriage records are not public records.
 Generally, marriage records in Rhode Island are not public for the first 100 years after the wedding ceremony date.
 This means that these records are inaccessible to the public for 100 years after the wedding has taken place.
-However, close relatives of the couple can access these records, and they can be made available by request.
-After 100 years in the archives, these records can be accessed by the public under the guidelines of the Access to Public Records Act (APRA).

 How to Find Marriage Records in Rhode Island

 Requesters can approach the Rhode Island Department of Health, Center for Vital Records, between 7:30 am and 3:30 pm from Mondays to Fridays.
 The local courts can also be approached for records from the marriage registry between work hours on weekdays.
+You may need to visit the relevant office to access certain documents.
 An alternative to a physical request is the Birth, Death, & Marriage Records website, where requesters can get links to apply for a marriage license or get copies of marriage records.
-Gather the details needed to access the records, such as the registrants’ full names, the date of the marriage, and the location of the marriage.
-Requesters can also obtain marriage records from the City or Town Clerk’s Office in the city or county where the marriage occurred and was recorded.
-You must prepare a valid government-issued ID for identity verification and pay the fees required to access these records.
+Some records may be available as images through online portals, allowing you to view scanned or digitized documents.

 How to Get a Marriage License in Rhode Island